blue-triangle-tech/btt-swift-sdk/Sources/BlueTriangle/Documentation.docc/NetworkCapture.md

 ## `NetworkCaptureSessionDelegate`

-Use `NetworkCaptureSessionDelegate` as your `URLSession` delegate to gather information about network requests when network capture is enabled.
+You can use `NetworkCaptureSessionDelegate` or a subclass as your `URLSession` delegate to gather information about network requests when network capture is enabled:

 ```swift
 let sesssion = URLSession(